Wedding Photography: A Cautionary tale

 Bride and Groom: Sheery and Jeremy

 Wedding venue: King's Place – The venue was great.
-We wanted a flexible space that could be used for the ceremony, reception, dinner area and dance floor.
+We wanted a flexible space that could be used for the ceremony, reception, dining area and dance floor.
 We also wanted an outdoor area in case the weather was good.
 There was also some great places to take pictures. .
 Venue Website

 Photographer: Minna Rossi Photography.
 Our photographer was fantastic and we could not recommend her more highly.
 She went above and beyond to get to know us and help make us feel comfortable in front of the camera.
 She got on really well with all our other suppliers include the venue staff, videographer and band and took time to get to know them beforehand.
 We were so excited to receive the pictures and video and both our photographer and videographer captured the day perfectly.